 The FAA has checked their flight records and found no aircraft in the vicinity when such events are reported.
 This would seem to suggest the ice must have come from someplace else.
 However, large chunks of ice have been found in the flight paths of local airports.

-Is the FAA holding back the truth for fear of liability lawsuits?
+Is the FAA or airline companies holding back the truth for fear of liability lawsuits?
 There could be millions of dollars at stake in trying to prevent or eliminate megacryometeors from forming.
 What about military aircraft that may have been in the area and had their flight paths kept secret?
 The FAA wouldn’t know about these aircraft or their flight paths.

 Meteorologists say these chunks of ice are not weather related.
 Even though the megacryometeors share similar textural, hydro-chemical and isotopic features of large hailstones, meteorologists say even the largest of the supercell thunderstorms — those responsible for creating the largest hailstones and tornadoes — could never produce chunks of ice this large.
 The updraft required to grow 25 pound hailstones is impossible on Earth.